vivaxgen/MicroHaps/README.md

 # Menzies_MicroHaps
 GitHub adaptation of MicroHaplotype pipeline.

+## Tutorial: How does the Menzies MicroHap pipeline work and what is it doing?
+COMING SOON

 ## Running only the MicroHaplotype FASTQ Quality Control step (on local devices/private servers)
 Create sample list CSV file, using the command below, to run script in the folder containing your FASTQ files.